Second Trimester Exercise Tips: Benefits, Precautions & Warning Signs

 Exercises to Avoid During Your Second Trimester

-During the second trimester of pregnancy, your blood pressure declines.
+During the , your blood pressure falls.
 So make sure you're not shifting positions too often.
 Going from standing to reclining or moving too quickly might cause dizziness and imbalance.
 There are also specific workouts to avoid throughout your second trimester.

 Push Ups And Planking

-By the second trimester, you should have progressed from conventional or knee push ups to wall push ups.
+By the second trimester, you should have progressed from conventional or knee push-ups to wall push-ups.
 This will lessen the tension on your core and back.
-Planking is also OK in the first trimester, but you should change your planks during the second trimester.
-Try planking in shorter periods to avoid bulging or straining your abdominal muscles.
+Planking is also safe in the first trimester, but you should change your planks during the second trimester.
+Try planking in shorter periods to avoid straining your abdominal muscles.

 Back Workouts